-For that portion of the market, there are other options available; Beddit and the Beautyrest Sleeptracker are essentially sensors that are laid on your bed under your mattress, and tracks your sleep as you lay on it.
+For that portion of the market, there are other options available; the Withings Sleep Analyzer is essentially a strip of sensors that are laid on your bed under your mattress, and tracks your sleep as you lay on it.

 So, what do you need to consider when buying a sleep tracker?
 Well…

 The first, and possibly the most important element to consider when buying a sleep tracker is design.
 The sleep tracker has to be comfortable to wear over long periods, as well as when asleep, although what classes as comfortable changes from person to person so only you know what feels good to you.

 Most sleep trackers are fairly understated in design and are covered in a soft material as to not cause skin irritation over long periods, although it may be worth reading user reviews of the tracker you want before buying in case of any comfort issues.

 As mentioned above, you don’t have to wear all sleep trackers, although you’ll more than likely have to pay more money for a bed monitor when compared to its wearable counterpart.
 If you do opt for a wearable, be conscious of displays – while having a display is helpful for operation, screens can get snagged when moving your arms during your sleep, which can wake you up.
 Not ideal.

 Another element to consider when looking to buy a sleep tracker is battery life.
 It’s worth investing in a tracker that lasts more than 2 days on a charge, as there will more than likely be situations where you’re either away from your charger, or you forget to charge it, and the battery of the tracker will run out during the night.